corkreng/corkreng.github.io/README.md

   8/15/2024 to 10/07/24

-  Conducted two sections of Calculus 1 in person labs where I assisted students in learning and lab assignments Tutored students in various math courses in the Math Learning Lab
+  Conducted two sections of Calculus 1 in person labs where I assisted students in learning and lab assignments Tutored students in various math courses in the Math Learning Lab.

 ### Graduate Research Assistant at The University of Alabama